JasonPunyon/jasonpunyon.github.com/source/_posts/2015-07-17-trip-report-icml-2015.markdown

 This year I went to the [International Conference on Machine Learning](http://icml.cc/2015/) in Lille, France.
 ICML is an academic conference broken up into three parts: 1 day of tutorials, 3 days of "The Main Conference", and 2 days of Workshops.

 **TL;DR**: I loved the tutorials, the keynotes, and the workshops.
 The paper sessions were hit-or-miss but I might've been doing it wrong (sorry, I'm new to the job).
-It was a great conference, I'm gonna go to the one next year.
+It was a great conference, I'm gonna go again next year.

 ##The Tutorials
 The tutorials were my favorite part of the conference.
 I wish the whole conference were tutorials like the ones I went to on this first day.
 There were three two-hour-long sessions that started at the surface and tried to dive somewhat deeply into their respective topics.